Tell us what kind of legal help you need and get quotes from local lawyers.

 Connect your case with local attorneys who are qualified to help you.

 Every legal need is unique; describe yours and find a lawyer that fits you and your case.

 The Frederick Law Office has closed.
 Although I remain a member of the S.C.
 Bar, I have changed my status to inactive and I am no longer accepting cases.
 If you have a criminal defense matter that you need help with, I recommend that you contact...

 Practice areas: Appeals, Domestic Violence, DUI & DWI, Speeding & Traffic Ticket, Criminal Defense

 Originally from the Pittsburgh area, Nicole traveled to New Orleans for undergradute school and Miami for her law degree.
-She is licensed in several states and primarily practices in South Carolina and Federal Court.
+She is licensed in several states and primarily practices in Florida, South Carolina and Federal Court.

 If you file a lawsuit and lose the case, you can appeal the decision to the next highest court, which is called the appellate court.
 Appellate lawyers often specialize in arguing appeals; that is, they specialize in arguing why the decision of the lower court was wrong (or why it was right, for the party that won).
 Appellate attorneys specialize in appeals because they understand the specific and detailed rules that must be followed.
 It is possible to lose an appeal on technicalities, even when the law is on your side.
 If you want to appeal the outcome of the trial court, or if you need to argue against another person's appeal, you should work with an appellate attorney.